Facebook Pixel - PageView Event

 The Food Bank plays a vital role in addressing food and nutrition insecurity in LA County, from the Antelope Valley to Long Beach.
 By distributing fresh produce and nutritious food through hundreds of partner agencies throughout the County, programs, and direct distributions, the Food Bank helps ensure that those living in food deserts receive the nutritious food they need.
 Additionally, programs like nutrition education empower individuals with the knowledge to make healthier choices when food options are available.

-To address individuals’ nutritional needs, the Food Bank ensures that our neighbors receive adequate nutritional items such as fresh fruits and vegetables, dairy products, protein items such as chicken, beef or seafood, and shelf-stable items to help provide a well-rounded meal.
+To address individuals’ nutritional needs, the Food Bank ensures that our neighbors receive adequate nutritional items such as fresh fruits and vegetables, dairy products, protein items such as chicken, beef, or seafood, and shelf-stable items to help provide a well-rounded meal.
 About 95% of the food distributed by the Food Bank is considered nutritious.

 If you would like to be a part of the fight against hunger, consider donating to the Food Bank today.